-- 4.1 Section 100 of the Children and Families Act 2014 places a duty on governing bodies of maintained schools, proprietors of academies and management committees of pupil referral units to make arrangements for supporting pupils at their academy with medical conditions. - 4.2 Generally the Health and Safety at Work etc. Act 1974, and associated legislation, requires that organisations ensure the health and safety of persons at work and persons affected by their work.
-Pupils attending schools fall under this general legal requirement as they are affected by the work of the school whilst staff act in loco parentis, so are expected to do what a reasonable parent would do in given situations. - 4.3 Additionally, the Equality Act 2010 legally protects people from discrimination in the workplace and in wider society.
-There is specific non-statutory advice 'the Equality Act 2010 and Schools' produced by the Department for Education to help schools to understand how the Equality Act affects them and how to fulfil their duties under the Act.
+- 5.1 Section 100 of the Children and Families Act 2014 places a duty on governing bodies of maintained schools, proprietors of academies and management committees of pupil referral units to make arrangements for supporting pupils at their academy with medical conditions. - 5.2 Generally, the Health and Safety at Work etc. Act 1974, and associated legislation, requires that organisations ensure the health and safety of persons at work and persons affected by their work.
+Pupils attending schools fall under this general legal requirement as they are affected by the work of the school whilst staff act in loco parentis, so are expected to do what a reasonable parent would do in given situations. - 5.3 Additionally, the Equality Act 2010 legally protects people from discrimination in the workplace and in wider society.
+There is specific non-statutory advice 'the Equality Act 2010 and Schools' produced by the Department for Education to help schools to understand how the Equality Act affects them and how to fulfil their duties under the Act. - 5.4 Guidance on the special educational needs and disability (SEND) system for children and young people aged 0 to 25, as detailed in the SEND Code of Practice. - 5.5 Statutory framework for the Early years foundation as amended Jan 2024.